Sly Fox Brewery: Incubus Friday

 On the first Friday of every month, and only on the first Friday, a single keg of Incubus Tripel is tapped at noon at the Phoenixville location.
-The Incubus is poured until it kicks, which has occurred fairly early for this popular event.

 Firkin Fest

-Started in Royersford in October 2005 but moved to Phoenixville in June 2006, a fresh firkin of a different cask conditioned Sly Fox beer is tapped on the bar on the third Friday of each month and poured until it runs out.
+Started in Royersford in October 2005 but moved to Phoenixville in June 2006, a fresh firkin of a different cask conditioned Sly Fox beer is tapped on the bar on the third Friday of each month.

 St. Patrick's Day Boot Camp

 Dreamed up in 2003 by Corey Reid, the Phoenixville location's bar manager, the St. Patrick's Day Boot Camp is a nine- or ten-week program leading up to St. Patrick's Day that allows participants to earn raffle tickets for a drawing conducted on St. Patrick's Day.
 Starting in 2005, the grand prize is a trip for two to Ireland.

 Each visit to Sly Fox earns the participant two raffle tickets and a stamp on their Boot Camp card, and participants can visit both locations.
 Starting in 2005, raffle tickets are given out on Wednesdays in Phoenixville and Thursdays in Royersford.
 After eight stamps, participants are given a Boot Camp T-shirt and ten additional raffle tickets.